ItzLoghotXD/PyNeuralNet/README.md

-NeuralNetPy
+PyNeuralNet
 ============

-NeuPy is a python library for prototyping and building neural networks.
-NeuPy uses Tensorflow as a computational backend for deep learning models.
+PyNeuralNet is a python library for prototyping and building neural networks.
+PyNeuralNet uses PyTorch as a computational backend for deep learning models.

 ## Installation
 ------------
-    pip install neuralnetpy
+    pip install pyneuralnet

 ## User Guide
 ----------